mihonapp/website/website/src/docs/faq/library.md

 We recommend using the default settings and prioritizing unread chapters for reading.

-If you wish to disable the notification about skipped items, you can do so at <nav to="advanced"> and then **Manage notifications** (doing so requires Android 8 or above).

 ## Why am I warned about large bulk updates and downloads?
 Excessive server load may trigger anti-**Mihon** measures from sources.
 See the previous question for more context.
 Long-running update checks and downloads may also impact your device's battery life.